 The tables and carrels throughout the library are available to all on a first-come, first served basis.
 If we see a space that appears to us to be in-use for more than a day, we will leave a warning notice.
 If the materials are not cleared, we will reshelve books and place personal items in the Lost & Found at the Circulation Desk.

 The Law Library is a quiet area for study and research.
 Please be respectful and courteous of others in your use of the Law Library.
 There are four group study rooms where groups of students may talk and study together.

 As a courtesy to library users, cell phones must be turned off, or have the ringer set to “vibrate” while in the Law Library.

 - Lost & Found Information

-The Law School’s Lost and Found is at the Law Library Circulation Desk, located at the main entrance to the library on the Fourth Floor of Anheuser-Busch Hall.
+The Law School’s Lost and Found is at the Law Library Circulation Desk, located at the main entrance to the library on the 4th floor of Anheuser-Busch Hall.
 Items found in law school facilities (Anheuser-Busch and Seigle Hall) should be turned in to the Law Library Circulation Desk.

 The library will hold found items for five business days after which items will be transferred to the University Lost and Found maintained by Campus Police as per their specifications.

 For more information on the University Lost and Found, including a searchable database of items held by Campus Police, please click here.

 If you have questions, please contact the Law Library Circulation Desk at (314) 935-6450.